Heraion of Perachora

 May 2019

-The Heraion of Perachora (Ηραίο Περαχώρας) is a sanctuary of the goddess Hera situated in a small cove of the Corinthian gulf at the end of the Perachora peninsula, about 100km west from Athens (about 1.5 hours drive).
-It is located north of Loutraki, which is a good choice to stay overnight, if you want to visit also other places in the area.
+The Heraion of Perachora (Ηραίο Περαχώρας) is a sanctuary of the goddess Hera situated in a small cove of the Corinthian gulf at the end of the Perachora peninsula, about 100km west of Athens (about 1.5 hours drive).
+It is located north of Loutraki, which is an excellent choice to stay overnight if you want to visit also other places in the area.
 Corinth is just 15km away.

-From Loutraki, one has to use his own transportation, as there is no public bus going there.
+From Loutraki, one has to use his transportation, as no public bus is going there.
 Follow the Loutraki-Limni Vouliagmenis provincial road and follow the signs to "Ηραίον" and/or "Λίμνη Βουλιαγμένης".
-First you see the lake.
-Leave it behind and after 1km you will find the archeological site parking lot.
+First, you see the lake.
+Leave it behind, and after 1km, you will find the archeological site parking lot.

-The sanctuary was most probably under the control of Corinth, as it faced the harbors of that powerful city across the Gulf of Corinth.
-Historians believe that it was established by the people of nearby Megara, but soon it was conquered by the Corinthians.
-In addition to the temple of Hera Akraia, the remains of a number of other structures have also been found, including the temple of Hera Limnaia, an L-shaped stoa, a large cistern, dining rooms, and a second potential temple.
-Cult activity at the site continued from perhaps the 9th century BC to 146 BC, when the Roman general Mummius destroyed the ancient city of Corinth during the war with the Achaean League, in the process bringing all of Greece under Roman control.
+The sanctuary was probably under the control of Corinth as it faced the harbors of that powerful city across the Gulf of Corinth.
+Historians believe the people of nearby Megara established it, but the Corinthians soon conquered it.
+In addition to the temple of Hera Akraia, the remains of several other structures have also been found, including the temple of Hera Limnaia, an L-shaped stoa, a large cistern, dining rooms, and a second potential temple.
+Cult activity at the site continued from perhaps the 9th century BC to 146 BC, when the Roman general Mummius destroyed the ancient city of Corinth during the war with the Achaean League, bringing all of Greece under Roman control.
 In the Roman period, domestic structures were built on the site, indicating that the area was no longer a sanctuary.

-According to a legend narrated by Euripides in his tragedy called “Medea”, Medea buried her murdered children at a sanctuary of Hera Akraia as she fled from Corinth.
+According to a legend by Euripides in his tragedy called “Medea”, Medea buried her murdered children at the sanctuary of Hera Akraia as she fled from Corinth.
 That sanctuary most probably is the Heraion of Perachora.

-The archeological site is located above a small cove with turquoise waters, where one can swim.
+The archeological site is above a small cove with turquoise waters where one can swim.
 The small beach is partly sandy and partly covered with small pebbles.
-There is also a small jetty here, where small boats can dock.
-The whole area is of an exceptional natural beauty.
+There is also a tiny jetty here, where small boats can dock.
+The whole area is of exceptional natural beauty.

-The archaeological site is very well maintained and there is a paved path that leads visitors from the parking lot down to the cove.
-The little chapel of Agios Ioannis, located inside the archeological site, has its doors open to the visitors and a shady patio to protect them from the harsh Greek sun.
+The archaeological site is very well maintained, and a paved path leads visitors from the parking lot down to the cove.
+The little chapel of Agios Ioannis, located inside the archeological site, has its doors open to visitors and a shady patio to protect them from the harsh Greek sun.

 There is no food or water available around here, so bring your own bottle of water.